 Municipalities are required to prepare their budgets in line with the GRAP reporting framework applicable to Local Government, which implies accrual accounting principles must be considered.
-Guidance on Balance Sheet and Cash Flow Budgeting is provided in MFMA Circulars No. 98 and 99 together with mSCOA Circular No. 11 as indicated below.
+Guidance on Balance Sheet and Cash Flow Budgeting is provided in MFMA Circulars No. 85 onwards together with mSCOA Circular No. 1-16 as indicated below.

-It is critical that municipalities undertake Balance Sheet budgeting with movement accounting (i.e. Globally Unique Identifiers (GUIDs) are appropriately used) in order for the cash flow information to correctly populate the Schedule A1 when generated from the financial system as guided in mSCOA Circular No. 11.
+It is critical that municipalities undertake Balance Sheet budgeting with movement accounting (i.e. Globally Unique Identifiers (GUIDs) are appropriately used) in order for the cash flow information to correctly populate the Schedule A1 when generated from the financial system as guided in mSCOA Circulars No. 10 and No. 11.
 With regards to the fund segment, the general rule is that all transactions must be funded with the exception of opening balances.
 Municipalities must apply the budgeted assumed collection rate to determine the cash flow budgets.

-Balance sheet budgeting requires municipalities to forecast and budget not only for the billing of revenue but also budget for the bad debt and receipt of that revenue.
-Furthermore, budgeting using the mSCOA chart requires that BOTH the debit and credit legs of each of the transactions be captured at the budgeting stage for all segments of the mSCOA chart. mSCOA Circular No. 11 provides guidance and examples on the use of the Fund Segment.
-Municipalities are also reminded to follow the guidance of mSCOA Circular No. 11 to ensure correct population of Table A7 and consider the following:
+Balance sheet budgeting requires municipalities to forecast and budget in the manner in which they intend to transact during the year.
+This should be on both the accrual guids as well as payment/receipt guids.
+Furthermore, budgeting using the mSCOA chart requires that BOTH the debit and credit legs of each of the transactions be captured at the budgeting stage for all segments of the mSCOA chart. mSCOA Circulars No. 10 and No. 11 provides guidance and examples on the use of the Fund Segment.
+Municipalities are also reminded to follow the guidance of mSCOA Circulars No. 10 and No. 11 to ensure the correct population of Table A7 and consider the following:

-- Creation and use of movement GUIDS are critical in the correct population of Schedules A as well as supporting schedules; - Preparation of the budget on an accrual basis including Value Added Tax (VAT) in line with Generally Accepted Accounting Principles (GRAP); - Ensuring that opening balances as well as the transfer of Surplus/Deficit (Financial Performance) to the Accumulated Surplus/Deficit (Financial Position) are correctly reflecting on their data strings and are in balance (i.e. the debits and credits); and - Ensuring the correct use of all segments as per guidance issued by National Treasury in the updated Project Summary Document and mSCOA Circulars released from time to time.
+- Creation and use of movement GUIDS are critical in the correct population of Schedules A as well as supporting schedules; - Preparation of the budget on an accrual basis, including Value Added Tax (VAT), where applicable in line with Generally Accepted Accounting Principles (GRAP); - Ensuring that opening balances are correctly reflected on their data strings and are in balance (i.e. the debits and credits); - Where Surplus/Deficit (Financial Performance) is not automated to the Accumulated Surplus/Deficit (Financial Position); the municipality must ensure that a journal is processed at the month's end prior to the month-end close procedure; and - Ensuring the correct use of all segments as per guidance issued by National Treasury in the updated Project Summary Document and mSCOA Circulars released from time to time.